Call now in confidence immediate help & advice 24/7

 Before you can be admitted to a rehab centre Devon, healthcare professionals will want to assess your physical well-being.
 They will want to know about any underlying physical health issues so that they can treat your detox and withdrawal symptoms properly and safely.

-In addition to your physical health, your mental health will also be assessed.
+In addition to your physical health, your mental health will also be assessed at rehab.
 It’s important that you are assessed psychologically so that the team can provide you with the best therapy and treatment options.

 If you want to be admitted to a rehab centre in Devon, then you will need to be committed to the cause.
 On admission, this will also be assessed.

-It’s also important that healthcare professionals are aware of any previous attempts to recover in the past and to understand whether or not you have ever relapsed.
+It’s also important that healthcare professionals are aware of any previous attempts to recover in rehab in the past and to understand whether or not you have ever relapsed.

-This is important to understand so that healthcare professionals can avoid any previously unsuccessful treatment options.
+This is important to understand so that healthcare professionals can avoid any previously unsuccessful rehab treatment options.

 In order to ensure that you are able to remain sober when you leave rehab, the team will try to determine what your home environment looks like.
 This is because there are often a lot of unhelpful triggers at home.